ationghc/vault-agent-injector/session-2.md

 * A Vault pod
   * Initalized & unsealed
-  * KV secrets engine enabled with a policy that reference the path
+  * KV secrets engine enabled
+  * A Vault policy that references the KV secrets path
-  * k8s auth method enabled with a role
+  * k8s auth method enabled
+  * A role configured for the k8s auth method
 * An application pod

+* Prior to starting lab, spin up a new Minikube cluster `minikube start -p lab`

-**Step 6.**
+**Step 6**

-Update the deployment with vault-agent-injector annotations, using kubectl replace.
+Update the deployment with vault-agent-injector annotations

 `kubectl  replace -f nginx-deployment-annotated.yaml`

-**Step 7.**
+**Step 7**

-The next step is to confirm the annotations were applied to the deployment object.
+Confirm the annotations were applied to the deployment object

 `kubectl get deployment nginx-deployment -o json | jq -r .spec.template.metadata.annotations`

-The output from the command shows the annotations were updated/patched successfully.
+The output from the command shows the annotations were updated/patched successfully

 ```
 {